gavinyork/zephyr3d/doc/markdown/scene.primitive.setboundingvolume.md

 ## Primitive.setBoundingVolume() method

-Sets the bounding volume of the primitive
+Set or replace the bounding volume of this primitive.

+Triggers registered bounding-volume change callbacks.

 **Signature:**